 - To successfully activate the filtration media, follow the recommended guidelines.

 - Close all outlets after the pressure has been restored.
 Done!

 - The bypass valve remains closed during normal operation.
 Close both standard valves and open the bypass whenever the system has to be serviced.

 You have just learned the steps on installing a whole-house water filter system, as well as the pointers in choosing where to install it, and what other water filter systems are available in case a whole-house system is not feasible for installation in your home.
-With a newly installed water filter, you can be sure that your water is safe to drink and free from contaminants.
+With a newly installed water filter from The Water Filter Warehouse, you can be sure that your water is safe to drink and free from contaminants.
 If you want to be extra sure your installation is working, you can call the help of professionals, like our H2O Heroes, to inspect it.

 Our mission is to provide clean, safe, and healthy water for your home using our cutting-edge water treatment systems and trusted services.
 If you have questions or thoughts about whole-house water filter installations, call us at (866) 426-4376.
 You can also schedule a free in-home water test anytime; we are ready to help you!